dy/piezo/docs/r&d.md

   4. `#x1, #x2, #y1, #y2`, `#(x1,x2,x3)`
     + private state from JS, act as instance private properties
     + indicator of special meaning
+    + doesn't clash with known operators
+    + closer to name of the variable than * etc
     - conflict with note names A#
     - pollutes the code with #x1 etc.
       - doesn't look like operator